rakelley/SCSSkeleton/README.md

-# SCSSkeleton
+# SCSSkeleton - DEPRECATED

-`SCSSkeleton` is a SCSS rewrite of the Skeleton fluid grid CSS framework - www.getskeleton.com
+`SCSSkeleton` was a SCSS rewrite of the 1.0 version of the Skeleton fluid grid CSS framework - www.getskeleton.com

+Some time ago, version 2.0 of Skeleton was released, an excellent major rewrite that was significantly streamlined and renders this project unnecessary in my opinion.
+It is now considered deprecated.

 ## Features